Things to keep in mind

 Afternoon: Occasional brief showers possible, especially in outlying areas

-Check the local forecast before heading out each day, as microclimates can vary significantly between central Ubud and studios in surrounding villages like Penestanan, Sayan, or Tegallalang.
+Check the forecast before heading out each day, as microclimates can vary significantly between central Ubud and studios in surrounding villages like Penestanan, Sayan, or Tegallalang.